AVEVA/AVEVA-Samples/basic_samples/OMF_API/CSharp/OMF_API/readme.md

-Building a Python client to send OMF to PI or OCS
+Building a .NET client to send OMF to PI or OCS
 ==================================================================

 The sample code in this topic demonstrates how to send OMF messages